 Being a pet parent can be hard work.
 As cat owners, we want our pets to know how much we love them, but they also need their independence to be truly happy.

-Some extra toys, a scratchy post, a climbing station, and puzzle feeders are all great ways to keep your kitty physically and mentally stimulated.
+Some extra toys, plenty of scratching posts of different kinds, a few climbing stations, and puzzle feeders are all great ways to keep your kitty physically and mentally stimulated.
 And the more they engage with the external environment, the less time they have to feel anxious or lonely.

 You can also try some specific cat calming products.
 They release scents that mimic natural pheromones, which have a soothing effect on cats.
 They come in sprays, diffusers, or plug-ins.
 Cat calming products can work well, but they're definitely more of a short-term solution.
 So even if you notice a positive effect, you should still address the root cause of your cat's anxiety.